-The main point of the model is to analyse the different architecture implementation scenarios of the network for the different input parameters, depending on the chosen use case and the network specification.
-In the C-RAN side, the model takes into account the different locations and aggregations scenarios of RUs, DUs and CUs to study the fronthaul, middlehaul connections on the network.
-It is considered the possibility of a MEC implementation in order to support the ultra-low latency services in 5G.
+The main point of the model is to analyse the different architecture implementation scenarios of the network for the different input parameters, depending on the chosen use case and network specification.
+In the C-RAN side, the model considers the different locations and aggregations scenarios of RUs, DUs and CUs to study the fronthaul, middlehaul connections in the network.
+It considers the possibility of a MEC implementation in order to support the ultra-low latency services in 5G.
 Figure 3.5 illustrates a detailed implementation perspective of the general model.